 Her husband married her because she was beautiful, but he did not perceive the depth of the hurt she carried.
 He was a Christian and had a passion for the LORD, but he was not perfect either.
 He struggled with anger.

-Like Pavlov’s dog, who salivates each time he hears the ringing of the bell, Sally’s soul withdrew little by little under the anger and critique of her husband.
+Like Pavlov’s dog, who salivated each time he heard the ringing of a bell, Sally’s soul gnarled little by little under the anger and critique of her husband.